Sajid5713/Testing/README.md

 The useEffect hooks is used to call API and then after component render it called the useEffect hook after it.

+    useEffect(()=>{

+    },[])

+    -

 # myFunction vs myFunction()

 `myFunction` is called by reference when called via onClick it will execute the code while `myFunction()` called the function when the code run and throw undefined when button is clicked.

+# useEffect() Hook

+This hook came with two parameters one is callback function and dependency. `useEffect()` is call after the components rendered.
+    - When [] dependency is declared the `useEffect` is called on initial render, after component is rendered.
+    - When there is no dependency the `useEffect` is called on each render.
+    - When [variable] the `useEffect` is called when the variable gets updated.

+# useState() Hook

+Some thing to consider when using these hooks, never used it inside:
+    - if ()
+    - for loop
+      too avoid any uncertainty

+# React-router Library

+It allows us to create route for the app, with `createBrowserRouter` we can define the list of route there path, element to render when user go to that route.

+    - createBrowserRouter([
+        {
+            path:'/',
+            element:<component/>,
+            children:[
+                {
+                    path:'/about',
+                    element:<About/>,
+                },
+                {
+                    path:'/contact',
+                    element:<Contact/>,
+                }
+            ]
+            errorElement:<component/>,

+        }
+    ])

+# RouterProvider

+Passes the router instance to the app, enabling navigation.

+    - const root = ReactDOM.createRoot(document.getElementById("root"));
+    - root.render(<RouterProvider router={router}/>);

+# Client Side Routing & Server Side Routing

+Client side routing enables us to navigate b/w page without page reload.
+For this purpose React is also know as `Single Page Application`, as it allow to navigate b/w component with no network call/request.

+Server-side routing is the traditional way of navigating between web pages:
+    How It Works:
+     - The browser sends an HTTP request to the server.
+     - The server processes the request and sends back the entire HTML page.
+     - The browser reloads and renders the new page.

+# Class Component vs Function Components

+`Functional Components` are normal JS `f(n)` that return some piece of JSX.

+`Class Components` are normal JS `class` that use a `render()` method to return JSX.

+# super()

+In order to use the this class in the derived class we have to used `super()` to enable the used of this class in the derived class.

+# Class props

+To get the `props` in the class based components inside the class based components we use

+    - constructor(props){
+        super(props)
+    }

+    render(){
+        return{
+            <> {this.props.prosName}
+        }
+    }

+# Class lifecycle

+When parent is rendered first
+    - parent constructor
+    - parent render()

+    - child constructor
+    - child render()

+    - child componentDidMount()
+    - parent componentDidMount()

+# Life Cycle

+`Render Phase`:

+    - constructor
+    - render()

+`Commit Phase` :
+    - componentDidMount()
+    - componentWillUpdate()
+    - componentWillUnmount()

+    /**
+        ------ Mounting ------
+                - constructor(dummy)
+                - render(dummy)
+                    - HTML (dummy)

+            -- componentDidMount()
+                - <API Call>
+                - <this.setState>
+                        -------> state variable updated

+        ----- Updating -----

+            render( Api Data)
+                - HTML ( With API Data )
+            -- componentDidUpdate()

+        ----- Unmounting ---

+            componentWillUnmount()

+     */

+# Hooks

+Hooks are normal utility function for a specific purpose.

+# bundling / Chunking / Dynamic loading / code- splitting / lazy loading / On demand loading

+For this purpose we use `{lazy} from 'react'` to make the above things, instead of call the component on initial load, we will load the component that is large into another bundle to reduce the loading time / increase performance.

+    - import {lazy} from 'react'

+    const Grocery  = lazy(()=> import('./components/Grocery'))